 Housing Operations will continue to adhere to the University’s policies regarding COVID-19.
 Students residing in University summer housing are expected to follow all COVID-19 protocol, including any adjustments and updates to the policies.

 Failure to comply with University policy may result in removal from summer housing.

 Bradford is located in Charles Village, just a block and a half east of campus.
-Students can choose from efficiencies, one, two, three, or four-bedroom apartments.
+Students will be assigned to a single bedroom within a two, three, or four-bedroom apartment.
 Each apartment comes equipped with a full kitchen (includes fridge and oven), and individually-controlled heating and air conditioning.

 View our Buildings & Rates page more information!